 The season selection mode is controlled by the Select By configuration in Season Settings.
 Split Across is the default mode, which looks through each night of a booking and finds a matching season.
 This can match multiple seasons for a booking if it crosses seasons.
 You can also switch to Arrival Date or Departure Date mode, which selects a single season for the quote based on arrival date or departure date.

 While multiple seasons can apply to a booking, only one season can apply to each night.
 If multiple seasons apply to one night, the most specific season will be selected.
-Specific Dates seasons take precedence over Recurring seasons and shorter seasons take precedence over longer seasons.
+Specific Dates seasons always take precedence over Recurring seasons, even if the Specific Dates season is for a longer period of time.
+Shorter seasons take precedence over longer seasons, bearing in mind that a shorter Recurring season will not take precedence over a longer Specific Date season..

 Once seasons have been selected, rates are calculated by using either the seasonal rate or spot rate applicable for each date.